karlssberg/Motiv/README.md

 Motiv primarily gives you visibility into your application's decision-making process.
-By decomposing expressions into propositions, it addresses important architectural concerns and enables more advanced use cases, such as implementing rules engines.
+By decomposing expressions into propositions, it addresses important architectural concerns and enables more advanced use cases, such as implementing dynamic logic or determining state.

 Consider using Motiv if your project requires two or more of the following: